X

 Neil Munot

 Thank you for your question.
-So other than the enterprise line that you got from LNT, any sense of our.
-Also because
+So other than the enterprise client that you’ve got from L&T, can you give any sense of [indecipherable] because —

 I’m so sorry, Mr. Neil, but your voice is breaking.
 We can’t hear you properly.